 Some Wiccans are Witches, but not all Witches are Wiccan.
 A Witch is someone who practices what they call Witchcraft.
 A Witch is someone who respects the earth.
 They follow the Turning of the Wheel (celebrating the movements of the Sun (Sabbats), “turning of the Moons” (Esbats).

 They may also follow specific phases of the moon, eclipses, and other feast days).
 Some use a branch of the Witch’s art, such as herbal medicine or divination.
 That’s it.
 That’s a Witch.
 Following the seasons, using natural remedies and walking in harmony with nature and other people.
-Many cultures trace their lineage to the use of 13-month calendars based on the cycles of the moon, rather than the Gregorian calendar was adopted in 1582.
+Many cultures trace their lineage to 13-month calendars based on the moon’s cycles, rather than the Gregorian calendar was adopted in 1582.

-Witchcraft is synonymous with Paganism.
-This connection originates in the fourth century.
-Christians use this term to identify those who practiced polytheism.
-This was a way of segregating those they did not desire.
-It entitled the Church to ostracize at a minimum.
-Most times, it led to the confiscation of property and public torture and execution.
+It was a way of segregating those they did not desire.
+It entitled the Catholic Church to ostracize at a minimum.
+It often led to the confiscation of property and public torture and execution.
 The Church does not like competition.
 The truth about the origins of witchcraft and paganism is an embarrassment to the Church.
 They stole all of their doctrines, practices, and rituals from these earlier traditions.

-If you enjoy nature and find peace in the natural splendor of the Earth, you have a lot in common with Paganism and Witches.
+If you enjoy nature and find peace in the Earth’s natural splendor, you have a lot in common with Witches and Paganism.
 Paganism and Animism are probably the oldest belief systems.
 Here, the belief in animals and nature became personified.
-These became the anthropomorphic entities of the old gods, humans with animal characteristics.
+These became the ancient gods‘ anthropomorphic entities, humans with animal characteristics.

-Someone who practices Wicca known as a Wiccan follows a code of ethics known as the Rede.
-The main tenets of the Rede are the Threefold Law or the Law of Returns:
+Someone who practices Wicca, known as a Wiccan, follows a code of ethics known as the Rede.
+The central tenets of the Rede are the Threefold Law or the Law of Returns:

 1) What you do will return three-fold.